citizenfx/natives/VEHICLE/SetTransformRateForAnimation.md

 using static CitizenFX.Core.Native.API;

 // Retrieve the player ped
-Ped playerPed = PlayerPedId();
+int playerPed = PlayerPedId();

-// Retrieve the vehicle in which the player is currently seated Vehicle vehicle = GetVehiclePedIsIn(playerPed, false); // Get the vehicle in which the player is currently seated
+// Retrieve the vehicle in which the player is currently seated int vehicle = GetVehiclePedIsIn(playerPed, false); // Get the vehicle in which the player is currently seated

 // Retrieve the vehicle model hash uint vehicleHash = (uint)GetEntityModel(vehicle);